awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 # Troubleshooting Client VPN<a name="troubleshooting"></a>

-The following topic can help you troubleshoot problems that you might have with Client VPN\.
+The following topic can help you troubleshoot problems that you might have with a Client VPN endpoint\.

+For more information about troubleshooting OpenVPN\-based software that clients use to connect to a Client VPN, see [Troubleshooting Your Client VPN Connection](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/troubleshooting.html) in the *AWS Client VPN User Guide*\.

 **Topics**
 + [Unable to Resolve Client VPN Endpoint DNS Name](#resolve-host-name)